What is active wetting?: Active wetting

-More recently, liquid-like biomolecular condensates (granules) that exist inside cells have become a focus of attention \cite{BeBH2018rpp}.
-They are thought to strongly depend on out-of-equilibrium phase separation processes that occur under the influence of chemical reactions.
-In Refs.~\cite{BECR2009s,BeBH2018rpp,MCZ2023nc} their adhesion to each other and to various membranes is discussed as an example of active wetting, e.g., they exhibit a well-defined contact angle when sitting at the cell nucleus and may undergo different wetting transitions at membranes.
-This is closely related to the chemically active wetting phenomena modeled in \cite{LZWJ2024pnasusa}.
+More recently, liquid-like biomolecular condensates (granules) that play important roles inside cells have become a focus of attention \cite{BeBH2018rpp, ZKQP2024cr,CUNF2025nrmcb}.
+In cases where the underlying phase separation processes depend on out-of-equilibrium exchange processes and chemical reactions, their adhesion to each other and to various membranes is discussed as an example of active wetting \cite{BECR2009s,BeBH2018rpp,MCZ2023nc}: Condensates exhibit a well-defined contact angle when sitting at the cell nucleus and may undergo different wetting transitions at membranes \cite{MMDC2025cc}.
+This is closely related to the chemically active wetting phenomena modeled in \cite{LZWJ2025pnasusa}.
 There, coupled decomposition and transport processes in sessile condensate drops and membrane substrate are considered for an active system marked by adsorption and desorption processes that break the detailed balance of the reaction rates.
-Note that recently also the migration of such condensates has been studied \cite{GDMF2024prr} closely relating these systems to cases of reactive wetting mentioned above, but also to migrating cell aggregates.
+Note that recently also the migration of such condensates has been studied \cite{GDMF2024prr} (though yet without a membrane substrate), in principle, relating these systems to cases of migrating cell aggregates.
+Note, however, that even without out-of-equilibrium chemical reactions a rich spectrum of (equilibrium and relaxational) wetting phenomena occurs \cite{KuMK2021jcb,WLMM2024n,MaDi2024arb,MMDC2025cc,LLVH2025jacs,FMSH2025copb,MSSH2025nc}.

 Beside the mentioned studies of active wetting in specific biophysical systems another body of work focuses on wetting phenomena in minimal and generic theoretical models of active matter represented by self-propelled particles or by entities that consume energy to generate motion via active stress.
 For instance, Ref.~\cite{NTTD2021sm} uses a lattice model for self-propelled particles near a solid substrate (studied by kinetic Monte-Carlo simulation) to show that active particles can produce a wetting layer of diverging thickness even when particle-particle and particle-substrate interactions are purely short-range repulsive, i.e., only due to excluded volume.
-The observed active wetting transition is directly related to the occurrence of motility-induced phase separation (MIPS) in the bulk \cite{CaTa2015arcmp}, i.e., the wetting layer thickness diverges at the MIPS threshold.
+The observed active wetting transition is directly related to the occurrence of motility-induced phase separation (MIPS) in the bulk \cite{CaTa2015arcmp,Spec2016epjt,BeRZ2018pre,VrBW2023jpcm}, i.e., the wetting layer thickness diverges at the MIPS threshold.